code4funn/CS440/README.md

 # CS440
 Introduction to Artificial Intelligence

-This repository contains all my assignments and my final project that I did for this course in Fall 2017.
+This repository contains all my assignments and my final project that I did for this course in Fall 2017 at Colorado State University.